godotengine/godot-docs/classes/class_spatialmaterial.rst

 | *Getter* | get_feature()      |
 +----------+--------------------+

-If ``true`` subsurface scattering is enabled.
+If ``true``, subsurface scattering is enabled.
 Emulates light that penetrates an object's surface, is scattered, and then emerges.

 .. _class_SpatialMaterial_subsurf_scatter_strength: